f-droid/fdroid-website/_docs/Building_Applications.md

 also — _scanignore_ and _scandelete_ in the _Builds_ section.

 If the build was unsuccessful, you can find out why by looking at the output in the _logs/_ directory.
-If that isn’t illuminating, try building the app the regular way, step by step: android update project, ndk-build, ant debug.
+If that isn't illuminating, try building the app the regular way, step by step: android update project, ndk-build, ant debug.